Who is eligible?

-Developmental Disability is defined in state statute and Federal Medicaid regulations* and eligibility is determined by the Missouri Department of Mental Health.
-A developmental disability:
+Developmental Disability is defined by the Missouri Department of Mental Health as the following:

-- is a mental or physical impairment (excludes mental illness)
+- A mental or physical impairment (excludes mental illness)

 - living independently